12th May 2026

 Kick off with Pani Puri with a punchy tamarind chutney, then glide through Punjabi Lamb, Railway Potato Curry and pillowy naan breads that even include a must-try Yorkshire cheese naan – fusion food we can really get behind.

-Cat’s Pyjamas, 53 Otley Road, Headingley, Leeds, West Yorkshire, LS6 3AB.
+Where: Cat’s Pyjamas, 53 Otley Road, Headingley, Leeds, West Yorkshire, LS6 3AB.

 Kerala Restaurant

 The food focus in Kerala Restaurant is, as the name suggests, Southern Indian cuisine.
-Not just Kerala, however, but also from Tamil Nadu, Karnataka and Andra Pradesh.
+Not just Kerala, however, but also from Tamil Nadu, Karnataka and Andhra Pradesh.
 That means you can feast on everything from vegetarian dishes to fabulous fish enhanced with coconut, lime and an encyclopaedia of spices.

 Make sure you try the Meen Koottan, a thick, rich fish curry, and the comforting Kerala Chicken Curry, brought to life with turmeric, garlic and ginger.
 With an ice cold Kingfisher on side, life gets no grander.

-Kerala Restaurant, 2 Eastgate, The Headrow, Leeds, West Yorkshire, LS2 7JL.
+Where: Kerala Restaurant, 2 Eastgate, The Headrow, Leeds, West Yorkshire, LS2 7JL.

 Rasoi Stories